 What Causes Post Menstrual Disorder?

 We don’t know why post menstrual syndrome occurs and what causes it.
 What is known, however, is that it is the second half of a woman’s menstrual cycle that is the problem because here less estrogen and more progesterone are produced.
-This appears to be the biggest culprit of the post menstrual syndrome.
+Unbalanced hormonal levels appear to be the biggest culprit of the post menstrual syndrome.

 It also appears that prior illnesses, stresses or lifestyle issues in women can be considered triggers as well.
 Because of this imbalance of hormones, women face the problems they do with post menstrual syndrome, especially when it comes to fluid and water retention and also the swelling that it produces.